ipv6 filtering

 Data source variations

-sFlow sends packet samples every 1 in N, streaming flows as soon as they are prepared. sFlOW has a reduced draw on system resources than its Netflow counterpart.
-It is considered faster and has better accuracy meaning it’s an excellent tool for DDoS detection.
+sFlow sends packet samples every 1 in N, streaming flows as soon as they are prepared. sFlOW draws fewer system resources than its Netflow counterpart.
+It is considered faster and has better accuracy, meaning it’s an excellent tool for DDoS detection.

 sFlow is better at carrying the source MAC address than NetFlow and IPFIX.
 With NetFlow and IPFIX, the source MAC is possible but not usually implemented by all vendors.
 NetFlow is useful for some requirements, while IPFIX and sFlow are for others.